 You can get these pills if your dog needs extra digestive help.
 They’re a brilliant choice for fussy pups.

-We recommend Virbac Vetasyl Fiber Capsules, which are easy to administer and contain 100% natural ingredients.
+We recommend Virbac Vetasyl Fiber Capsules on Amazon, which are easy to administer and contain 100% natural ingredients.
 This way you’ll have peace of mind that your pup receives everything it needs for a long and healthy life.

 This is another great source of fiber for dogs.